 The artist was born in Clemenceau, Arizona now devoured by the recent growth of Cottonwood.
 Always driven by art Dan has studied under desert painter, John Hilton; Claire Fry, the teacher of Norman Rockwell; the Russian Impressionist, Sergei Bongart and the desert Impressionist, Diane McClary.

 He side-stepped his painting for nearly 20 years with his own art studio as he became known as a California warm and cold glass artist for the influential of the Inland Empire of Southern California, as well as the Museum of Television and Radio, Beverly Hills; Disney Studios, Universal Studios, and Warner Bros.
 He has artwork in collections of Gen. Colin Powell, ret., Gen. Robert Beckel, ret., Gov. Pete Wilson, Ralph Lauren, and internationally in the countries of South Africa, Japan, Ukraine, Germany, Argentina and across the U.S.A.

-He follows the advice of his favorite mentor, Sergei Bongart as well as Diane McClary with profound idioms such as: 'Only draw what the eye sees, not what the mind tells you', 'First, you must paint dog, then you paint fleas.' also, 'Anyone can be a good artist, but first you must learn to see not just look.'
+Dan follows the advice of his favorite mentor, Sergei Bongart as well as Diane McClary with profound idioms such as: 'Only draw what the eye sees, not what the mind tells you', 'First, you must paint dog, then you paint fleas.' also, 'Anyone can be a good artist, but first you must learn to see not just look.'
 Follow this advice and you can also be a good artist.

 Now, Redmon has returned to his great love of oil, brush, stone and bronze now living the low desert of Southern California.

-Currently, he is giving art-related demonstrations to the art societies and other art interested groups in the area and is the incoming president of the Art Colony of Morongo Valley in the high desert.
+Currently, he is giving art-related demonstrations to the art societies and other art interested groups in the area and is the outgoing president of the Art Colony of Morongo Valley in the high desert.